Get Involved

 Our Journey So Far

-This timeline traces the real sequence of events that led to the threat over Torbay Hospital’s cardiac unit — from the initial proposals in early 2025, through the public outcry that forced a temporary withdrawal, to the ongoing county-wide review that still places local emergency cardiac services at risk.
+This timeline traces the real sequence of events that led to the threat over Torbay Hospital's cardiac unit – from the initial proposals in early 2025, through the public outcry that forced a temporary withdrawal, to the ongoing fight to establish the facts and hold decision-makers to account.

 It brings together documented milestones from NHS Devon, statements from clinicians, public meetings, community reports and campaign activity.
-As new information emerges, this timeline will continue to grow with the help of our team, supporters and local residents.
+As new information emerges, this timeline will continue to grow.

-• 2025 A year of proposals, public pressure, and an ongoing fight to protect Torbay’s cardiac unit.
+- 2025 A year of proposals, public pressure, and a sustained fight to protect Torbay's cardiac unit.

-• November 2025 The ICB updates its timetable for the formal consultation on cardiovascular services.
-Business groups, including Brixham Chamber, underline the urgency of protecting Torbay’s cardiac unit and call for maximum public participation in the process.
+- November 2025 The ICB updates its timetable for the formal consultation on cardiovascular services.
+The Heart Campaign submits further FOI requests asking whether key decision-makers were aware of a Royal College of Physicians review identifying quality concerns at RDE – and whether that information was factored into the Case for Change.
+Business groups, including Brixham Chamber, call for maximum public participation in the process.

 This campaign is only as strong as the people behind it.